dotnet/docs/docs/core/tools/elevated-access.md

 We don't recommend running other commands elevated.
 In particular, we don't recommend elevation with commands that use MSBuild, such as [dotnet restore](dotnet-restore.md), [dotnet build](dotnet-build.md), and [dotnet run](dotnet-run.md).
 The primary issue is permission management problems when a user transitions back and forth between root and a restricted account after issuing dotnet commands.
 You may find as a restricted user that you don't have access to the file built by a root user.
 There are ways to resolve this situation, but they're unnecessary to get into in the first place.

-You can run commands as root, as long as you don’t transition back and forth between root and a restricted account.
+You can run commands as root as long as you don’t transition back and forth between root and a restricted account.
 For example, Docker containers run as root by default, so they have this characteristic.

 ## Global tool installation